tektutor/devops-nov-2023/Day2/README.md

 # Day 2

+## Processors Packaging
+- Two types of Packaing
+  1. Single Chip Module (SCM - One IC has one Processor )
+  2. Multiple Chip Module (MCM - One IC will have multiple Processors )

+## Server Grade Motherboards
+- supports multiple Processor Sockets
+- Assume the Server has 4 Processors Sockets
+- Assume we are installing MCM based Processor, i.e each IC with 4 Processors
+- Assumne each Processor has 256 CPU Cores
+- Total CPU Cores = 16 x 256 = 4096 CPU Cores

 ## What is Hypervisor?
 - virtualization technology
 - allows us to run many Operating System side by side on the same laptop/desktop/workstation/server